Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 If you have been scammed, here's what you can do:

-• Call the police and give them all the details you have on the deal you had and the person that turned out to be a scammer
+· Call the police and give them all the details you have on the deal you had and the person that turned out to be a scammer

-• Contact your legal advisor or a lawyer who handles these issues
+· Contact your legal advisor or a lawyer who handles these issues

-• Post a negative review on this ad to make sure that no one else will fall into this trap
+· Post a negative review on this ad to make sure that no one else will fall into this trap

 Finally, here's some additional advice from Real Estate Property Management Services on how to avoid rental scams:

-• If you have suspicions about a possible landlord or property manager, go with your instincts.
+· If you have suspicions about a possible landlord or property manager, go with your instincts.

-• Take time to compare prices in the market.
+· Take time to compare prices in the market.

-• A written lease should always be signed before paying the security deposit and rent.
+· A written lease should always be signed before paying the security deposit and rent.

-Never rent without having seen the rental unit
+Only rent after seeing the rental unit

-Any landlord who is planning to rent out the place is ready to show it, so you should confirm that it looks like the pictures he provided on the website.
+Any landlord planning to rent out the place is ready to show it, so you should confirm that it looks like the pictures he provided on the website.
 Schedule the open house visit and evaluate the condition of the real property.

-Check out your rights as a tenant
+Know your rights as a tenant

 Spotting short-term rental scams